gkiplangat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Group: no permission at all<br>
 Other users: all the permissions<br>
 The file hello will be in the working directory You are not allowed to use commas for this script
+<h4>Task 9: 9-John_Doe</h4>
+Write a script that sets the mode of the file hello to this: